 This diet is also known as the hunter-gatherer or caveman diet.
 It is premised on theories about what humans ate historically, notably pre-agriculture.
 The logic of the theory has certainly encouraged participation and some very passionate proponents.
 In its purest form this can be a healthy diet.
 The benefits are that it focuses on micronutrients from plants, and healthy fats with a reduced ratio of animal protein.
-It also excludes all the bad stuff – processed … Continue reading
+It also excludes all … Continue reading

 The Mediterranean Diet was popularised by Ancel Keys, an American nutritional scientist living in Southern Italy in the 1940’s.
 Keys started investigating this diet because he observed the great health of the Southern Italian population, who also had the highest life expectancy in the world at the time.

 To understand the most effective exercise for weight loss it is important to first understand the process of weight gain.
 Your body is designed to adapt very efficiently.
-It will hypertrophy (adapt positively) by increasing the number … Continue reading
+It will hypertrophy (adapt … Continue reading

 This is an astonishingly good analysis of what the world eats and how that has changed over the last 50 years.
 It is interactive so you can explore for more!

 Exceptional health is available to everyone.
 There is an abundance of resources available help you.
 By being proactive you can also prevent serious health issues emerging.
 So who do you see and how do you know the best from the rest?